ndcbe/optimization/org/project2.md

 Select topic of interest to your team.
 Here are a few general ideas:
 1. Create another optimization problem example similar to Project 1
 2. Significantly enhance at least one page/notebook on the class website
-3. Develop a *simple* optimization problem related to your research or iinterests
+3. Develop a *simple* optimization problem related to your research or interests

 Here is a list of ideas for *significant enhancements* to the class website:
 * Create a notebook that explains common modeling strategies for multi-objective optimization including scalarization and epsilon-constraint methods.
 In your notebook, include Pyomo code for a *simple* example.
 As a starting point, read [this paper](https://www.sciencedirect.com/science/article/pii/S0098135416300965) and then the first two chapters of [Nonlinear Multiobjective Optimization](https://link.springer.com/book/10.1007/978-1-4615-5563-6) which is available as a PDF from the library.